 Born in the remote village of Woolwich, Maine to a family of fur and weapons traders, William Phips was one of fourteen siblings.
 As a young adult, Phips moved south to Boston to make his fortune.
 Though he eventually gained the status of sea captain, it was only after he married a rich widow and became a shipwright that he began to establish himself in society.
 Phips seems to have been looked down on by many because of his rustic origins, particularly as he was unable to read until the age of twenty-one.

-After two previously failed attempts, William Phips received funding for a treasure hunting expedition in the Caribbean in 1683.
+After two failed attempts, William Phips received funding for a treasure hunting expedition in the Caribbean in 1683.
 While this was a risky excursion, it ultimately proved to be tremendously successful.
 Upon returning to London with his bounty, the 36-year-old William Phips was knighted by King James II.
 Though his share of the profits (£16,000!) allowed Phips to secure a government position in Massachusetts Bay colony, upon arrival he found the disliked Governor Andros had already filled the position, and evidently had little respect for the newly-knighted treasure hunter.

 After this embarrassment, Phips returned to England.
 It was during these years that he worked closely with Boston minister Increase Mather.
 As the Massachusetts Bay colony charter had been revoked in 1684, Mather and Phips both sought to persuade the crown to grant Massachusetts a new charter.
 When the charter was finally granted on January 3, 1692, Phips was selected to be governor of the newly-reestablished Massachusetts Bay Colony.

 However, Phips did not arrive in Massachusetts Bay Colony until May 14, 1692.
 By this time, witchcraft accusations and arrests had been going on for months, and prisons were beginning to fill with those awaiting trial.
 Because of the new charter, precise Massachusetts law was still uncertain, new office holders needed to be sworn in, and courts had to be reestablished.
 Due to the pressing need in Salem, Phips established the special Court of Oyer and Terminer to deal with the growing number of witchcraft cases.
-This court is responsible for the 20 executions that took place during the Salem witch trials, the most significant number of casualties of any witch trial in colonial America.
+This court was responsible for the 20 executions that took place during the Salem witch trials, the most significant number of casualties of any witch trial in colonial North America.

 Following the Salem witch trials, Phips once again turned his attention to regaining control over the areas gained by French and Native American forces.
 After several years of continued failure, he was ultimately recalled to England by the king.
 William Phips died of fever at the age of 44 in London on February 18, 1694.